aliagh11/aliagh11/README.md

 ### Projects 💻
 I worked on some projects like
 - Modeling and optimization of energy systems
+- Biofuels Supply Chain Modeling and Optimization Considering Climatic Constraints
 - Developing GUIs for thermodynamic analysis of refrigeration cycles
-- Designing and manufacturing of commercial freezers and refrigerators
+- 3D Designing and manufacturing of commercial freezers and refrigerators
-- Predicting EVs battery temperature and abnormality detection in temperature increase using LSTM Neural Networks
+- Predicting EV battery temperature and abnormality detection in temperature increase using LSTM Neural Networks